logo

 When backup and disaster recovery becomes critical

 Every business with data it cannot afford to lose needs a tested backup and recovery plan.
 But the urgency becomes concrete in specific situations.
 A law office or medical practice in Lawton loses access to client records during a ransomware attack and cannot operate until systems are restored.
 A construction company in Duncan loses its project files and QuickBooks data when a server fails during a critical billing period.
 A nonprofit loses years of donor and grant records in a fire or flood.
-In each case, the question is not whether recovery is possible in theory — it is whether the plan was in place, tested, and fast enough to matter.
+In each case, the question is not whether recovery is possible in theory.
+It is whether the plan was in place, tested, and fast enough to matter.

 Wolferdawg IT Consulting builds and manages backup and disaster recovery plans specifically for small businesses in Lawton, Duncan, and Southwest Oklahoma.
 We understand the technology environments, the operational constraints, and the recovery stakes that are typical in this region.
 If your business relies on data to operate, and you do not have a tested recovery plan with defined RPO and RTO targets, that is a risk worth addressing before it becomes an incident.